taitran2008/sui.commandoss.hackaton.2025/queue-monitor/API_DOCUMENTATION_CONCISE.md

 - `2` - COMPLETED (work done, pending verification)
 - `3` - VERIFIED (payment released)

+## ⚠️ Important Notes

+### Treasury Balance Function Not Available
+The smart contract **does not include a `get_treasury_balance` function**.
+This means:
+- Treasury balance cannot be queried directly from the contract
+- The contract design focuses on individual job rewards rather than a central treasury
+- If you need treasury functionality, you would need to modify the smart contract

+### Available View Functions Only
+The contract only provides these view functions:
+- Job details and status queries
+- Pending jobs management
+- Job availability checks
+- Time remaining calculations

 ## Core Functions

 ### 1. Submit Job